Jeffersonlii/LoLGenius/readme.md

 -   `cd frontend; npm i; npm build; cd ..`
 -   `pip install -r requirements; python -u "app.py"`

-# Features

-## Basic

--   Users can enter a username, the model runs through the current game of the user and gives a predicted result (W/L)

-## Future

--   Users can specify 10 champions, patch number, and gamemode to give direct params to the model
--   Conduct some sort of dimensionality reduction analysis
--   accompany each dataset/model with mmr/champion distribution graph

 # Dataset Gathering Method

 -   Dataset is gathered through the RIOT GAMES API